First Generation American

-Recognizing Californians deserve better when they plan and prepare for retirement, John was one of the architects of Secure Choice, a state sponsored retirement plan that will help 7.5 million Californians, with almost no cost to the state.
-California is at the fore front of a national movement and is set to herald in the most significant change to retirement savings since Social Security was enacted in the 1930s.
+Recognizing Californians deserve better when they plan and prepare for retirement, I was one of the architects of Secure Choice — a state sponsored retirement plan that will help up to 7.5 million Californians, with almost no cost to the state.

 The Honest Broker

-When government officials refused to do their job, John became the enforcer and held them accountable.
-For example, when then Governor, Arnold Schwarzenegger, threatened to cut State workers’ pay as leverage in a budget battle, John refused to implement the illegal order.
-He even held his own party accountable by withholding the pay of state legislators when they failed to pass a balanced state budget on time as required by the state constitution.
+When government officials refused to do their job, I became the enforcer and held them accountable.
+As controller, I stopped Governor Schwarzenegger when he threatened to cut state workers’ pay as leverage in a budget battle.
+I refused to implement the illegal order, and was a champion for California’s public servants.

-John graduated from the University of South Florida with a degree in finance then attended Georgetown University for Law School.
-After graduating from Georgetown, he began his career as a tax law specialist with the Internal Revenue Service and later served as an attorney in the State Controller’s Office.
-When John is not traveling throughout California meeting the millions of constituents he works for, he enjoys spending time with his Godchildren.
+I graduated from the University of South Florida with a degree in finance, then attended Georgetown University for Law School.
+I began my career as a tax law specialist with the Internal Revenue Service, and later served as an attorney in the state controller’s office.
+When I’m not traveling throughout California meeting the millions of constituents I work for, I enjoy spending time with my eight godchildren.